 DBT for Teens with Depression, Anxiety, Self-Harm, and Suicide Ideation

-The basis for much of the information discussed thus far comes from the DBT-A program, which was specifically created to address issues of depression, anxiety, self-harm, and suicide ideation.6 Teens struggling with these issues will frequently present with lowered motivation, decreased interest in activities, decrease in grades, disrupted social interactions, risky behavior, self-harm, thoughts of suicide, or suicide attempts.
+The basis for much of the information discussed thus far comes from the DBT-A program, which was specifically created to address issues of depression, anxiety, self-harm, and suicide ideation.6 Teens struggling with these issues will frequently present with lowered motivation, decreased interest in activities, a decrease in grades, disrupted social interactions, risky behavior, self-harm, thoughts of suicide, or suicide attempts.
 Programs will always address issues of safety first.
 Next, they will address any issues that will interfere with treatment before moving onto improving quality of life and gaining skills.

-The DBT-A program is designed for a 16 week length of time.
+The DBT-A program is designed for a 16-week length of time.
 However, there is an option for a graduate group that runs another 16 weeks to go review and lock in skills.
 Depending on the severity of symptoms upon entering treatment, the course of these groups may be sufficient to end treatment upon completion.

-If the severity of issues were high at the beginning of treatment, or if anything interfered with the treatment process, a teen may need to continue treatment afterwards.
+If the severity of issues were high at the beginning of treatment, or if anything interfered with the treatment process, a teen may need to continue treatment afterward.
 The aftercare plan could be a return to traditional outpatient therapy or other programs that are offered in your area.

 There has been some limited research suggesting DBT can be an effective intervention for teens with forms of bipolar disorder.11,12 The protocol used with the adolescents was very similar to the traditional DBT-A program with few additions.

 The first significant addition to the program was a module on psychoeducation about bipolar disorder and DBT treatment.
 Researchers also highlighted three components of emotional vulnerability including reactivity, intensity, and duration of affective responses.